- Sponsored Content

 Last modified on December 3rd, 2018 at 12:09 pm

 Like Chicago and New York, Tucson has its own beloved style of hot dog.

 The Sonoran hot dog originates from Hermosillo, Mexico and features a slightly sweet bun, bacon-wrapped wiener, pinto beans, onions, tomato, salsa verde, mustard, and mayonnaise.

-Deviants may include other toppings such as sliced mushrooms, grated cheese, or crushed potato chips, Tucsonans tend to prefer the classic with a toasty bun.
+Deviants may include other toppings such as sliced mushrooms, grated cheese, or crushed potato chips, but Tucsonans tend to prefer the classic with a toasty bun.

-Some connoisseurs claim a special finesse is required for toasting the bun, while others claim the ratio of ingredients are what make or break a dog.
+Some connoisseurs claim a special finesse is required for toasting the bun, while others claim the ratio of ingredients is what make or break a dog.
 While we can’t say which is the most important, here’s a list of joints that deliver the whole package.

 This northwest classic serves their Sonoran dogs chipilón-style with cheese melted onto the bread.
 While you’re there, don’t miss out on the Taco Yaqui, which features two tortillas with a roasted green chile stuffed with carne asada, mushrooms, and melty cheese.

 One of the two Sonoran dog legends in town, BK rocks the mesquite grill with other meats as well.
 The salsa bar’s guacamole with cottage cheese is a point of heated debate, so give it a try to draw your own conclusion.

 For more information, visit bktacos.com.

 The other half of the two rival Sonoran dog legends in Tucson, El Güero Canelo has three local locations.
 It is the James Beard Foundation 2018 “America’s Classics” award winner for good reason.
 Order the Sammy Dog for two franks in one bun.
 If you’re in Phoenix and need your Sonoran fix, check out their location at 5131 W. McDowell Rd., Phoenix, AZ 85035.